Kyza/driftwm/dev/docs/stage-refactor-plan.md

 - The focused window (if any) is in the window list.
 - A closed window appears nowhere: not in `focus_history`, `cycle_state` target, `fullscreen`, fit state, or z-order.
 - For every window in `Stage`, there is exactly one entry in the `decorations` HashMap (key parity, checked at end-of-tick).
+- After a cluster move/resize, snapped members stay non-overlapping and preserve `snap.gap` along the shared edge (the reflow invariant — exercises `apply_member_shifts` cascade convergence and the constraint-clamp seam).

 ---